 Understanding ZTO Express (Cayman)'s Unusual Options Activity

-Rocket Companies (NYSE:RKT) shares experienced unusual options activity on Wednesday.
-The stock price moved up to $19.18 following the option alert.
+ZTO Express (Cayman) (NYSE:ZTO) shares experienced unusual options activity on Wednesday.
+The stock price moved down to $28.82 following the option alert.

 - Trade Type: CALL